kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 ### Step 2: EMR Compute - Update Data Source Connections in Unified Studio

     * Reconfigure data source connections in SageMaker Unified Studio
-    * Prepare Your EMR Compute for MaxDome Interface/Notebooks
+    * Prepare Your EMR Compute for Sagemaker Unified Studio Interface/Notebooks

 Unified Studio supports two types of connections for EMR compute:

     1. EMR Serverless
     2. EMR on EC2

-Depending on your requirements and existing infrastructure, you'll need to choose and prepare the appropriate EMR compute option for use with MaxDome.
+Depending on your requirements and existing infrastructure, you'll need to choose and prepare the appropriate EMR compute option for use with Sagemaker Unified Studio.
 Follow the instructions below based on your situation:

    #### Option 1: Setting Up New EMR Compute